 The M.D Program at the Mayo Clinic School of Medicine is one of the most notable ones in the country.
 Students in this program learn from the best because of the outstanding faculty.
 According to the U.S. News & World Report, Mayo Clinic is the best hospital in the nation.

 Mayo Clinic School of Medicine has a full-time and has the highest faculty to student ratio in the country.
-Besides that, students have access to more than 3,700 other Mayo Clinic clinicians and researchers present in all three campuses.
-The elements of mentorship, collaboration and accessibility are an essential part of Mayo Clinic’s environment.
+Besides that, students have access to more than 3,700 other Mayo Clinic clinicians, and researchers present on all three campuses.
+The elements of mentorship, collaboration, and accessibility are essential parts of the Mayo Clinic’s environment.

 The Mayo Clinic School of Medicine (MCSOM) accepts the M.D.
 Program applications via the American Medical College Application Service (AMCAS).